 - Address 2 Chome 14-1, Kita 4-Jonishi, Kitami Hokkaido

 Maruchiyo Jingisukan originated from “Super Maruchiyo,” a supermarket located in Tokoro Town (currently Kitami City, Tokoro Town) facing the Sea of Okhotsk.

-Before they used to use mutton, but currently, they use quality lamb that has less smell and is much more tender.
-The lamb is marinated in the secret sauce made with various fruit such as apple, pairs, and tangerines.
+Before, they used to use mutton, but currently, they use quality lamb with less smell and which is much more tender.
+The lamb is marinated in the secret sauce made with various fruit such as apples, pairs, and tangerines.